Associated Trainers Ltd

 • Familiarisation Training: Operation on the job under close supervision.

-Different training is required for different categories of fork lift truck.
-On completion of training the operator is issued a certificate and all their original training documents.
-This will show the category of truck that they may operate.
+Different training is required for different categories of forklift truck.
+On completion of training the operator is issued a certificate of Basic Training and all their original training documents.
+This will show the category of truck that they may operate subject to written authorisation from their employer.
 There are over 40 different categories of forklift truck.
 At Associated Trainers we scan all documentation into our Zylab database before it is released for internal / external audit purposes and regulatory bodies including the HSE.

 Training requirements for hand pallet trucks